Tottenham vs Man Utd: Ange Postecolgou says he'll 'never be a clown' ahead of Europa League final

 Ange Postecoglou on his Spurs legacy: "Irrespective of tomorrow, I'm not a clown and I never will be"; follow build-up and live coverage of the Europa League final between Spurs and Man Utd on Sky Sports' digital platforms on Wednesday; kick-off 8pm

-A bullish Ange Postecoglou said he will "never be a clown" and insisted his work at Spurs is not done - even if they beat Manchester United in the Europa League final.
+A bullish Ange Postecoglou said he will "never be a clown" and insisted his work at Spurs is not done - even if they beat Manchester United in Wednesday's Europa League final.

 Spurs' poor Premier League campaign, which has seen them slump to 17th place on 38 points, having lost a club-record 21 games, has led to suggestions that he could leave even if he guides them to their first trophy in 17 years in the Europa League.